 Alpha-TEA and Trastuzumab for the Treatment of Refractory HER2+ Metastatic Breast Cancer

-- Patients must continue trastuzumab dosing per standard of care through the entire study period
+- Patients must continue trastuzumab with or without pertuzumab dosing per standard of care through the entire study period

 - Prior lapatinib in the metastatic setting is allowed, but not required

 - Patients with estrogen receptor (ER) and / or progesterone receptor (PR) positive metastatic breast cancer are eligible and may continue anti-estrogen therapy for the duration of the study

 - Patients must be at least 14 days post cytotoxic chemotherapy prior to enrollment

 - Patients must be at least 14 days post immunosuppressant prior to enrollment

 - Patients on bisphosphonates and/or endocrine therapy are eligible and can continue on this therapy concurrently

 - Women who are having sex that can lead to pregnancy must have a negative pregnancy test and must avoid becoming pregnant while on alpha-TEA and for 4 weeks after the last dose of alpha-TEA.
 Men must avoid fathering a child while on alpha-TEA and for 4 weeks after the last dose of alpha-TEA

 - Patients must have Eastern Cooperative Oncology Group (ECOG) performance status score of =< 2